-The original castle was destroyed by the atomic bomb in 1945, but was rebuilt in 1958.
-You can find plenty of cherry trees planted through its expansive grounds.
+The original castle was destroyed by the atomic bomb in 1945, but it was rebuilt in 1958 and lots of cherry trees were planted through its expansive grounds.
 Surrounding the castle is a giant moat, rimmed by modern skyscrapers for an interesting juxtaposition.

-Not far from the Castle is the Hiroshima Peace Memorial Park.
-This was ground zero for the nuclear explosion and includes the Children’s Peace Monument, Cenotaph, Peace Flame and the A-Bomb Dome.
+Not far from the Castle is the Hiroshima Peace Memorial Park, ground zero of the nuclear explosion and includes the Children’s Peace Monument, Cenotaph, Peace Flame and the A-Bomb Dome.
 The Dome sits atop a former exhibition hall which stands as a skeleton today.
 As the bomb detonated 600m in the air and almost directly above the dome, the downward force resulted in the walls retaining their shape.